COAF (a consortium of UK health charities formed to pay for immediate open access for eligible papers) was disbanded in October 2020.

-The following charities are members of COAF: Blood Cancer UK, British Heart Foundation, Cancer Research UK, Parkinsons UK, Versus Arthritis and the Wellcome Trust.
+At the time it was discontinued, the constituent members were: British Heart Foundation, Cancer Research UK, Parkinsons UK, Versus Arthritis, Wellcome Trust.

 UK Research and Innovation brings together the seven Research Councils: Arts and Humanities Research Council (AHRC); Biotechnology and Biological Sciences Research Council (BBSRC); Economic and Social Research Council (ESRC); Engineering and Physical Sciences Research Council (EPSRC); Medical Research Council (MRC); Natural Environment Research Council (NERC); and Science and Technology Facilities Council (STFC).